A Closer Look at the Clinical, Economic

 comorbidities and adherence barriers play a role in long-term

-the safety of emerging JAK inhibitors currently undergoing
+information around the efficacy and safety of emerging JAK

-MD has no relevant financial relationships to disclose.
+has no disclosures relevant to alopecia areata.
+Dr.

 relationships to disclose.

 Jacqueline Cole, RN, MS, CMCN has no real or perceived